 Woman sitting at Ubirr lookout with view of Kakadu National Park, Australia.

 Get your booking confirmed instantly

-1-day Kakadu tour
+Admission for a 1-day Kakadu tour

-AC Transfers from select Darwin areas
+Access includes AC Transfers from select Darwin areas

-Entry to Kakadu National Park
+Ticket to enter Kakadu National Park

-1-hour Adelaide River Crocodile Cruise (optional)
+Use of the 1-hour Adelaide River Crocodile Cruise (optional)

-Entry to Fogg Dam Conservation Centre (optional)
+One entry pass to Fogg Dam Conservation Centre (optional)

-Guided tour of Aboriginal rock art site
+Return visit for a guided tour of Aboriginal rock art site

+Woman sitting at Ubirr lookout with view of Kakadu National Park, Australia.